This novel placed third in the Lovey awards for best historical

 in Isreal before Christian fanatics destroy it...

-Book 2, BOUND FOR ETERNITY (2005, new edition 2012): A museum curator discovers that an Egyptian
+Book 2, BOUND FOR ETERNITY (2005, new edition 2013 with a new cover): A museum curator discovers

 boss, she becomes interim director of her Boston museum.
 Suddenly she's juggling murder, a major move to a new building, and